MetaMask/core/packages/permission-controller/README.md

 `npm install @metamask/permission-controller`

+## Understanding

+Please read the [Architecture][./ARCHITECTURE.md] document for more on how PermissionController works and how to use it.

 ## Contributing

 This package is part of a monorepo.
 Instructions for contributing can be found in the [monorepo README](../../#readme).